Lily family treats

-Stem(2): Underground, rizomatous, bulbous.
-Aerial erect stem, carrying ath the flowers at the end, although sometimes they are very short, so inflorescences remain at ground level, as in the case of Crocus o Colchicum.
+Stem(2): Underground, rhizomatous, bulbous.
+Aerial erect stem, carrying at the flowers at the end, although sometimes they are very short, so inflorescences remain at ground level, as in the case of Crocus o Colchicum.
 Some vines can be found, as in the case of prickly ivy, (Smilax aspera).
 More rarely ligneous trunks.
 (Dracanea, Nolina or Yucca)

-Actinomorphic (two places of simmetry- radially symmetical), not so frequently zigomorphic (a single plane of simmetry – bilateral simetry) placed in diferent kind of infloresces (spikes, racemes, panicles or umbels)
+Actinomorphic (two places of symmetry- radially symmetrical), not so frequently zygomorphic (a single plane of symmetry – bilateral symmetry) placed in different kind of inflorescences (spikes, racemes, panicles or umbels)

 Androecium (4): 6 stamens, only 3 in Iridaceae.

 |Fruit (4): capsule o berry|

 The most important genera are the following: